What does this program do?

 What are the grant terms?

-A minimum 15% match is required for grant-only awards (cannot be from another federal source)
+- A minimum 15 percent match is required and cannot be from another federal source

 Who currently participates in this program?